Debaser

-"Debaser" is a song by American alternative rock band Pixies, and is the first song on their 1989 album Doolittle.
-The song was written and sung by frontman Black Francis and was produced by Gil Norton during Doolittle's recording sessions.
+"Debaser" is a song by American alternative rock band Pixies, released in April 1989 as the opening track on their album Doolittle and later as a promotional single following the dissolution of the band.

 Releases

-The "Head On" single includes a live version of the song recorded in Chicago on August 9, 1989, and a recording from Debaser December 16, 2004, in New York City appears on "Hey" – Live Pixies 2004–2005.
-"Debaser" was later released as a single in 1997 to promote the Death to the Pixies compilation.
-The single appeared in three forms: live, studio and demo.
+The band's 1991 "Head On" single includes a live version of "Debaser" recorded in Chicago on August 9, 1989.
+The album version of the song was later released as a single in 1997 to promote the Death to the Pixies compilation.
+A live recording from December 16, 2004, in New York City appears on "Hey" – Live Pixies 2004–2005.

 A version of this song was also used in the game DJ Hero 2, remixed with The Prodigy's song "Invaders Must Die"; this mix is available as downloadable content for the game.

 Lyrics and meaning

-The lyrics are based on a surrealist film by Luis Buñuel and Salvador Dalí called Un Chien Andalou.
-The film includes a scene in which a woman's eye is slit by a razor, which is referenced in the song lyric "Slicin' up eyeballs/I want you to know."
-According to Black Francis:
+The lyrics of "Debaser" are based on Un Chien Andalou, a 1929 short film by Luis Buñuel and Salvador Dalí.
+The film includes a scene in which a woman's eye is apparently cut open by a razor, which is referenced in the lyric "slicin' up eyeballs."
+According to frontman and songwriter Black Francis:

-I wish Buñuel were still alive.
-He made this film about nothing in particular.
-The title itself is a nonsense.
-With my stupid, pseudo-scholar, naive, enthusiast, avant-garde-ish, amateurish way to watch Un chien andalou (twice), I thought: 'Yeah, I will make a song about it.'
-[He sings:] "Un chien andalou"...
-It sounds too French, so I will sing "un chien andalusia", it sounds good, no?

-The title "Debaser" references the fact that Un Chien Andalou debases morality and standards of art, according to Black Francis.
-In the earliest version of the song, the line "un chien andalusia" was originally "Shed, Apollonia!"—a reference to a scene in the Prince film Purple Rain.

-In 2022, Black Francis elaborated on the song's meaning: "I guess it means: one who debases.
+The title "Debaser" references the fact that Un Chien Andalou "debases" contemporary morality and standards of art: "I guess it means: one who debases.
 A debaser.
 It was an attempt to introduce a new word into the lexicon, but I don’t think it’s been successful, else I would have heard about it."

+In the earliest version of the song, the line "un chien andalusia" was originally "Shed, Apollonia!", a reference to a scene from Purple Rain.